Fantastic Light: Autumn

 The second meeting between Fantastic Light and Galileo was scheduled for the Irish Champion Stakes at Leopardstown in September and was highly anticipated.
 This time Dettori rode Fantastic Light more positively as part of an agreed Godolphin plan, sending him past the Ballydoyle pacemaker to take the lead two furlongs out.
 Michael Kinane immediately brought Galileo to challenge and the two horses raced alongside each other all the way to the line.
 Galileo appeared to gain a slight advantage, but Fantastic Light, stayed on strongly under pressure to regain the lead and win by a head in a "thrilling" contest.
 The British Horseracing Authority described the event as "one of the greatest races witnessed throughout the current decade", whilst readers of the Racing Post placed it seventh (the third highest for a flat race) in their list of the 100 Greatest Races.

 For Fantastic Light's final start, he was sent back to America for a second attempt at the Breeders' Cup, held in October 2001 at Belmont Park.
 It was expected that he would run against Galileo again in the Classic, while Godolphin's Prix de l'Arc de Triomphe winner, Sakhee was aimed for the Breeders' Cup Turf.
 Shortly before the race, however, the two Godolphin horses switched targets, the rationale apparently being that Sakhee would be better suited by the dirt surface.
 In the Turf, Dettori placed Fantastic Light just behind the pace as the race was led first by With Anticipation and then by Timboroa.
 Making his challenge in the straight, Fantastic Light took the lead just over a furlong out and held off the strong late challenge of the St Leger winner Milan to win by three quarters of a length, with the rest of the runners more than five lengths further back.
 The time of 2:24.36 was a new course record.
 Summarising Fantastic Light's career, Crisford called him "the ultimate modern-day racehorse."

 A projected run in the Japan Cup did not materialise and his retirement was announced shortly afterwards.
 He had already amassed sufficient points to secure a second Emirates World Series.

 Race record

+The following chart is retrieved from Racing Post.